tchwork/utf8/README.md

 Screen your input on the *outer perimeter* so that only well formed UTF-8 pass through.
 When dealing with badly formed UTF-8, you should not try to fix it.
-Instead, consider it as ISO-8859-1 and use `utf8_encode()` to get an UTF-8 string.
+Instead, consider it as [CP-1252](http://wikipedia.org/wiki/CP-1252) and use `Patchwork\Utf8::utf8_encode()` to get an UTF-8 string.
 Don't forget also to choose one unicode normalization form and stick to it.
-NFC is the most in use today.
-`Patchwork\Utf8::filter($var)` implements this behavior.
+NFC is now the defacto standard. `Patchwork\Utf8::filter($var)` implements this behavior.

 This library is orthogonal to `mbstring.func_overload` and will not work if the php.ini setting is enabled.